Out o' the coffin

 Luckily, on sunday I'll be at a pic-nic for Luca's birthday.
-Luca is a noteworthy chap who generously spends energies for its hobbies, like the Imago virtual community.
+Luca is a noteworthy chap who generously spends energies for its hobbies, like the Imago virtual community (in 2019, I removed the broken link).
 Like most of us, he never finds time enough to do all the things he would like to.
 My personal evaluation of the time required to do most of my stuff in a life is of about three hundred or four hundred years.
 Not bad.
 Some people dream of eternity, but I would not spit on a little bit less.
 Probably, no one has lived long enough to state that, after a certain amount of time, boredom gets over.

 It's friday, so hot soup and week end are coming.
 Friday is a nice day.

 Now it's monday, let me update this stuff before publishing the gazette: I missed the famous pic-nic, having in mind the wrong date (12:30 instead of 12:00).
 I present here my public excuses.
 To use a more specific term, my "Internetted" excuses.
 Luca will partially forgive me, I hope.